 I care about enabling more and better science, in particular for the long tail of science.
-My research interests are in reusable and interoperable software and data, large-scale data integration, and in building open sustainable eScience infrastructure.
+My research interests are in open, reusable and interoperable software and data, in particular biological data recorded in the form of natural language descriptions.
 I have a dual background in biology (major) and computer science (minor).
-I have more than two decades worth of experience developing various informatics tools and resources, including commercial applications, real-time scientific data acquisition software, bioinformatics data integration systems, data exchange standards, and ontologies.
+My experience developing various informatics tools and resources extends over more than two decades and includes commercial applications, real-time scientific data acquisition software, bioinformatics data integration systems, data exchange standards, and ontologies.

-The best and typically up-to-date sources for my publication list are my Mendeley and ORCID profiles.
+The best and typically up-to-date source for scholarly products and what I am currently up to scientifically is my ORCID profile.
+(Note that I have stopped using and maintaining my Mendeley profile since Mendeley was acquired by Elsevier.)
 Many public talks I have given are on my public Slideshare collection.
 For citation metrics of my publications see my Google Scholar profile, and for a more varied consideration of how my work is picked up by others visit my ImpactStory profile.